 When the business of the Company and its subsidiary has been operating for a period of at least 12 months, they are entitled to file a combined income tax return, including a 10% surplus, in accordance with the tax regulation, with the Company being appointed as the tax payer.
-Thereafter, the Company will allocate the income tax expense (benefit), deferred income tax, as well as tax payables (tax return) to itself and its subsidiary.
+Thereafter, the Company will allocate the income tax expense (benefit), deferred income tax, as well as Current income tax assets (liabilities) to itself and its subsidiary.

-(o) Earnings per share
+(p) Earnings per share